-Access Altium Concord Pro, and its associated platform services, through a preferred external Web browser.
+Access Altium Concord Pro and its associated platform services through a preferred external Web browser.
 Roll the mouse over the image to see the effect of successfully signing in to the interface.

 The interface provides a number of key technologies and services, and can be coarsely divided into two groupings, as shown in the following image, and listed thereafter.

-At the far right of the banner, an entry reflects the user that is currently signed into Concord Pro, along with a picture (if defined), and the active page currently being viewed.
-The drop-down menu associated with the entry provides a control for logging out of Concord Pro.
+At the far right of the banner area, at the top of the interface, an entry reflects the user that is currently signed into Concord Pro, along with a picture (if defined) and the name of the server.

 General Access Interface Elements